-Working with clients on fitness programs and running my Vegan Ladies That Lift Facebook group has shown me a lot about the realities of setting goals and getting fit.
+Working with clients on fitness programs has shown me a lot about the realities of setting goals and getting fit.
 Most women see a physique that they love and want to attain and believe they can do anything to get that goal body.
 The reality is we are all unique creatures with personal bone structure, special genetics, different past eating habits, and different abilities.
 Some people will never look like Erin Stern.
 No matter what they do.

 A lot of fitness models and physique competitors are doing some sort of gear.
 That means steroids.
 Yes, even the sexy, not “manly”, women whose body you want are taking low doses of steroids like Anavar.
 So if you want a quick fix, you can turn to drugs.
 Otherwise, there is no MAGIC quick fix if you do it the natural way.
 You do things healthy and natural and it will take time to get results.

 Reality #1 – The scale is your enemy

 I’ve already talked about this before but if you are doing resistance training you are building muscle.
 Whether you want to lose a little weight or have a lot to lose, the scale may in fact not change the way you want it to and may even go up!
 GASP!